Guiding Families Through Oregon Probate And Estate Administration

 If you are a personal representative or executor of a deceased family member’s estate and are unsure of what is required of you to settle your family member’s estate, we can help.
 At Schmidt & Yee, P.C., we know the complexities of the Oregon probate and estate law and can serve as your guide throughout the process.
 We serve clients in Aloha, Beaverton, Hillsboro, NW Portland, Banks, Forest Grove and all communities throughout Washington County, Oregon.

-- Completing an inventory of the assets in the estate
+- Inventorying the assets in the estate

 - Notifying creditors